mountainkidai/rfSEClub/Programming/rust/content/002_variables_and_mutability.md

 let name: &'static str = "AlpKid";
 // same as
 let name = "AlpKid";
+//same as
+let name: &str = "AlpKid"; // type is &'static str (inferred)

+// So, even though you write &str explicitly, the actual type here is still &'static str because the data is a string literal with a static lifetime.

-name is an immutable binding to a string slice referring to data in read-only data segment.
+// name is an immutable binding to a string slice referring to data in read-only data segment.

 ```